sjais1337/prog-battle/README.md

 After running the `init.sh`, the application is ready to be started.
 The `run.sh` utility may be used to start the celery service, python server and the front end in a single go.
 The application may be accessed at `localhost:3000`, with the backend being available on `localhost:8000`.

 ### Tournament
 Keeping in mind that practically the tournament will be controlled by the admin, using a admin interface, the tournament has been designed to be run using CLI commands.
 To populate the database with Users, BotSubmissions and Teams, run the following comamnd.
+Also note that all the commands of django must be run while in the virtual environment, which can be accessed by using `source venc/bin/activate` while in the root directory.

 ```sh
 python manage.py populate_db --num_teams=<number_of_teams> --password=<OPTIONAL: password_for_users>